SalimSQA/SalimSWFSTask/README.md

 # Dependencies
 The project dependencies are managed using Maven and are listed in the pom.xml file.

-Java (JDK) 8 or above
+Java (JDK) 8 or above.
-Selenium WebDriver
+Selenium WebDriver.
-Cucumber
+Cucumber.
-TestNG
+TestNG.
-Allure
+Allure.

 # Generating Report
 The framework is integrated with Allure for reporting.
 After running the tests, you can generate the Allure report by executing the following command on terminal: